 Financial assets and financial liabilities are offset and the net amount reported in the consolidated statement of financial position if, and only if, there is a currently enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, or to realize the asset and settle the liability simultaneously.
 This is not generally the case with master netting agreements, and the related assets and liabilities are presented gross in the consolidated statement of financial position.

-Classification of Financial Instrument between Liability and Equity asset for a fixed number of own equity shares.
+Classification of Financial Instrument between Liability and Equity deliver cash or another financial asset to another entity;

 A financial instrument is classified as liability if it provides for a contractual obligation to: